NAMTeam/namteam.github.io/content/docs/feature-guides/nam-utilities/index.md

 url: "docs/feature-guides/network-addon-mod-utilities"
 ---

-## Network Eraser

-The Network Eraser is a special tool, which allows one to erase a single cell/tile (1x1) of any network or FLEX Piece.
-As it does not affect the surrounding sections of network, the Network Eraser is safer to use and less destructive when one needs to remove or rebuild a section of network than the game's Bulldozer tool, especially when complex setups are involved.
-It can be found near the top of the Roads, Highways, Rails, and Misc.
-Transit menus.

-To use the Network Eraser, simply select it from the menu, hover it over the stretch of network you wish to erase, and then click it to erase.

-{{< gallery col-xl="2" col-lg="1" col-md="1">}}
-    images/network-eraser-1.jpg
-    images/network-eraser-2.jpg
-    images/network-eraser-3.jpg
-{{< /gallery >}}

-The Network Eraser can work on any draggable intersection combination between two different networks:

-{{< gallery col-xl="2" col-lg="1" col-md="1">}}
-    images/network-eraser-4.jpg
-    images/network-eraser-5.jpg
-{{< /gallery >}}

-It can also work on FLEX Pieces, such as this RealHighway (RHW) FLEXRamp:

-{{< gallery col-xl="2" col-lg="1" col-md="1">}}
-    images/network-eraser-6.jpg
-    images/network-eraser-7.jpg
-{{< /gallery >}}

-It does not, however, work on old-style puzzle pieces or Maxis Highway interchanges (notice how attempting to hover over the interchange puts the Network Eraser one tile to the side):

-{{< gallery col-xl="1" col-lg="1" col-md="1">}}
-    images/network-eraser-8.jpg
-{{< /gallery >}}

-Note also that some very specialized draggable network items, such as the RealHighway Inside Ramps, utilize the Eraser as part of the process of building the appropriate network pattern.

 ## Hole Diggers and Raisers

 The Hole Diggers and Raisers in the NAM allow one to raise or lower a single cell/tile (1x1) of terrain to a precise elevation level, allowing for finer control of terraforming.
 This can be particularly useful when dealing with elevated networks (and especially with On-Slope Transitions), and building tunnels and bridgges.
 Like the Network Eraser, the Hole Diggers and Raisers are available under the Roads, Highways, Rails, and Misc.
 Transit menus: